 In the UK I struggled to find any up to date statistics but did find an article from 2016 that reveals some interesting findings.

-- Apparently, one in ten dog owners has experienced their canine companion going missing.
-Whether that be from their pet running away, being stolen or unknown causes, which is an estimated 807,000 dogs.
+- One in ten dog owners has experienced their canine companion going missing whether that be from their pet running away, being stolen or unknown causes, which is an estimated 807,000 dogs

-- Despite it being compulsory by law in the UK that all dogs must be microchipped, one in five dogs is not microchipped which seriously decreases their chances of making it back home.
+- Despite it being compulsory by law in the UK that all dogs must be microchipped, one in five dogs is not microchipped which severely decreases their chances of making it back home

 To learn head over to the full original article simply follow the link, Why Microchip Your Pet?